 The Matilda Way is one road that most definitely leads to adventure, and a different one each day.
-The fully sealed 1812 kilometre highway that stretches from the New South Wales border all the way to the Gulf of Carpentaria can be completed in as little as 24 hours.
-But, that's one heck of a drive and you'll be missing out on the 'real outback' and its friendly characters, unique attractions and unspoiled natural sites.
+The fully sealed 1812 kilometre highway stretches from the New South Wales border all the way to the Gulf of Carpentaria, from Cunnamulla to Karumba.
+Traversing the 'real outback' the route is filled with friendly local characters, unique attractions and unspoiled natural sites.

 Goodbye New South Wales, hello Queensland!
 With a population of just four, don't expect a tumultuous reception in Barringun.
 The once-thriving New South Wales border town was so alive that there were two police stations; one on the southern side of the border and the other, with Queensland constabulary, just a stone's throw away.